binaryphile/docker-redmine/README.md

 different, but I'm sure it could be adapted.

 The [Spree Commerce] project has a good [deployment setup project] which includes configurations for bluepill, capistrano and [foreman].
+They don't directly apply here, but if you're looking for inspiration that's as good a place as any to start.

-You could also certainly look at automation through tools like [Chef], [Puppet] or [Ansible].
+You could also look at automation through tools like [Chef], [Puppet] or [Ansible].

 ### Precompiling Assets